Edwin-Jaya/Laptop-price-prediction-app/README.md

 - [x] Selecting features that would be use in the model.
 - [x] Encode the features, especially the cpu.
 - [x] How to make a card layout in website.
-- [ ] How to deploy the model in cloud.

 ## Deployment